Smiffeed/dotfiles/README.md

-# My Minimal Wayland Dotfiles
+# My Minimal Niri Dotfiles

 ## 📌 About This Repository